Modern Medal of Honor Criteria Established

 President Truman signs Executive Order 9981 abolishing segregation on the basis of race, color, religion, or nation of origin.

-The Department of the Army discovers a "misplaced" Medal of Honor recommendation for Corporal Freddie Stowers, an African-American soldier with the 371st Infantry Regiment.
-Seventy-three years after he was killed in action on the Western Front, President George H.W.
+The Department of the Army discovers a "misplaced" Medal of Honor recommendation for Corporal Freddie Stowers, an African-American doughboy with the 371st Infantry Regiment.
+Seventy-three years after he was killed in action on the Western Front in 1918, President George H.W.
 Bush presents Stowers' Medal of Honor to his two surviving sisters.
-Stowers is the first African-American from either World War to win the Medal of Honor.
+Stowers is the first African-American from either World War to receive the Medal of Honor.

 African-American World War Two Review Begins

-The Department of the Army commissions a study from a team assembled by Shaw University into the African-American segregated units that served in World War Two to investigate if any of their members had been overlooked for the Medal of Honor.
-When it was discovered that no African-Americans had been nominated, the Army authorizes the study group to conduct a systematic review of Distinguished Service Cross winners to identify any who may have been improperly denied the Medal of Honor.
+The Department of the Army, through contract MDA903-93-C-0260, commissions a team assembled by Shaw University to study African-American units from WW2 to determine if any members were overlooked for the Medal of Honor.
+After reporting no African-Americans had been nominated, the Army authorizes the study group to conduct a systematic review of Distinguished Service Cross recipients to identify any who were improperly denied the Medal of Honor.

 Asian-American World War Two Review Begins